HishamEldardiry/PowNet_Documentation/docs/source/pages/glossary.rst

 .. confval:: Derating Factor

-    refers to a reduction factor applied to the nominal capacity or rating of a component, such as a generator, transformer, or transmission line, to account for operating conditions or  constraints that may limit its performance such as temperature, humidity, altitude, loading, and system configuration.
+    A reduction factor applied to the nominal capacity or rating of a component, such as a generator, transformer, or transmission line, to account for operating conditions or  constraints that may limit its performance such as temperature, humidity, altitude, loading, and system configuration.
 These deviations can affect the performance and capability of power system components.

 .. confval:: N-1 Criterion